cyberbotics/webots-doc/guide/programming.md

 The collision detection mechanism is based on the shapes specified in the `boundingObject`s.
 Now if you want to programmatically detect collision, there are several methods:

-- In controller code: you can detect collision by using [TouchSensor](../reference/touchsensor.md)s placed around your robot body or where the collision is expected.
+- In controller code: you can detect collision by using `TouchSensor`s placed around your robot body or where the collision is expected.
-You can use [TouchSensor](../reference/touchsensor.md)s of type "bumper" that return a boolean status 1 or 0, whether there is a collision or not.
+You can use `TouchSensor`s of type "bumper" that return a boolean status 1 or 0, whether there is a collision or not.
-In fact a "bumper" [TouchSensor](../reference/touchsensor.md) will return 1 when its `boundingObject` intersects another `boundingObject` and 0 otherwise.
+In fact a "bumper" `TouchSensor` will return 1 when its `boundingObject` intersects another `boundingObject` and 0 otherwise.
 - In supervisor code (Webots PRO required): you can detect collisions by tracking the position of robots using the `wb_supervisor_field_get_*` functions.
 Here is a naive example assuming that the robots are cylindrical and moving in the xz-plane.